Active Shooter/Armed Intruder Incidents

 Flee the building if safe to do so:

-- Once outside get far away from the shooting scene and contact University Police Services.
+- Once outside get far away from the scene and contact University Police Services.

 - If you encounter police officers as you leave the building they may direct you to one collection point.
 Keep your hands visible (on your head or showing open in front of you).

-- Do not pull the fire alarm, it will provide the shooter with more opportunities to cause harm.
+- Do not pull the fire alarm, it will provide the intruder with more opportunities to cause harm.